M0WA/marsos/README.md

 testing is cpu/mem and io intensive. as a minimum requirement for test-vms i observed:

-   * 1 GB RAM
+   * 4 GB RAM
    * 3 cores

 the machine running the tests as well as the vms should also have at least

-   * 100GB of storage
+   * 80GB of storage

-to contain all test images and artifacts.
+to contain all test images and artifacts. these are just minimas for "running the test". they will take forever though if you give only that minimum.

 ## execute test-suite